aarushi-vermaa/command_line_TicTacToe/README.md

   [7, 8, 9]]
 ```

 For example, if a user wants to play their turn in the top right corner, they enter the number 3 into the command prompt and their corresponding mark will be placed there.
-If the position on the grid is already occupied, an `INVALID MOVE` error will appear and the player will be asked to select again.
-Throughout the game, if the player types an input that is not acceptable, an `INVALID INPUT` error will appear and the player will be shown what the acceptable inputs are and they will be asked to try again.
+If the position on the grid is already occupied, an `INVALID MOVE` error will appear and the player will be asked to enter a number on the grid again.
+Throughout the game, if the player types an input that is not acceptable i.e. an input that is not an integer betweeb 1-9, an `INVALID INPUT` error will appear; the player will be shown what the acceptable inputs are and they will be asked to try again.

 ### Players Selection

 When the game is loaded, the user needs to select the players.
 The user can choose to play against another player or against the computer.
-When the game begings, the user is prompted to choose between the two.
-By entering the appropriate option (1 for Player vs. Player and 2 for Player vs. Computer).
+When the game begings, the user is prompted to choose between the two by entering the appropriate option (1 for Player vs. Player and 2 for Player vs. Computer).
 The player who plays first is selected randomly.

 ### Player versus Player